 A Man Called Ove Summary

 Ove is every old curmudgeon you’ve ever known.
-He’s blunt, dismissive, maybe a little racist, thinks you’re lazy, and might be totally misunderstood.
+He’s blunt, dismissive, maybe a little racist (he’s from a different time!), thinks you’re lazy, and might be totally misunderstood.

 A Man Called Ove will make you fall in love with this old bastard.
 The book starts with Ove yelling at a poor sales clerk and the reader immediately knows this man.
 He’s a bitter old crank and you would rather not interact with him if you can help it.

 Over the course of the book I found myself easily falling for Ove and his hidden sensitivity.
 The writing is absolutely beautiful and portrays this protagonist with more layers than you could ever see from his surface.
 Everyone has a story and Ove’s is heartbreaking.